indiana-university/rivet-source/src/components/sidenav/README.md

 **Description**

-- Emitted after a user clicks on the toggle button and closes a fold
+- Emitted after a user clicks on the toggle button and closes a menu
-- Emitted after a fold is programmatically closed using `Sidenav.close()`
+- Emitted after a menu is programmatically closed using `Sidenav.close()`

 ## Implementation notes
 - Avoid nesting site sections deeper than four levels deep